kf-cuanschutz/NVIDIA_Grace_Hopper_benchmarking_logs_/Experiments/June_10th_pytorch_gpu_mes.md

-import matplotlib.pyplot as plt import tensorflow as tf from pathlib import Path
+import matplotlib.pyplot as plt import tensorflow as tf from pathlib import Path import numpy as np import time    # Or replace with something more advance, like cProfile???

 # Make tensorflow run script on a GPU